 5. Your electricity use affects our carbon emission levels.

 When there’s high demand for electricity (such as during those peak hours of the day and night) our clean forms of generation, like wind and hydro, often can’t produce enough energy to meet demand.
 NZ’s National Grid is backed up by reserve generators for situations like these, but those reserve generators are all powered by fossil fuels (coal or gas) or diesel, which spew loads of carbon emissions into our air.
 Effectively, each time we use power during periods of high demand, we’re collectively contributing to an increase in carbon emission levels.
 It’s interesting to note that this can also happen if the wind drops, or our hydro lake levels are low - which is why we think it’s important we’re all aware of what’s going on within our electricity industry.

 If you’re a Flickster though, it’s likely you’ll already know that simply by changing the time of day that you use your appliances, you can help to reduce the strain on our electricity infrastructure and our reliance on those dirty, emission-producing generators.
-It’s a big sticking point for us here at Flick, and one of the reasons we developed the world first CHOICE app, which shows the live spot price of power, and the live carbon emission levels from the electricity in the national grid.
-By changing the way we use power, we can have a positive influence on our environment – and every little bit counts.
+It’s a big sticking point for us here at Flick, and one of the reasons we developed CHOICE - a world first tool available to all New Zealanders in the Flick app - which shows the live carbon impact from the electricity in the national grid.
+By changing the way we use power, we can have a positive influence on our environment - and every little bit counts.